douglassimonsen/redshift_upload/README.md

     ]

 ```
+The redshift users must have access to the following system tables:
+1. SVV_TABLE_INFO
+2. STV_LOCKS
 # Contributing

 This project uses a [Black](https://black.readthedocs.io/en/stable/) pre-commit hook to ensure consistent styling.
 To enable this, run `pre-commit install` in the directory.